TITLE & ESCROW

 The issuance of a title insurance policy is highly labor-intensive.
 It is based upon the maintenance of a title “plant” or library of title records, in many cases dating back over a hundred years.
 Each day, recorded documents affecting real property are posted to these plants so that when a title search on a particular parcel is requested, the information is already organized for rapid and accurate retrieval.

-Western’s trained title experts are able, with the aid of their extensive title plants, to identify the rights other may have in your property, such as recorded liens, legal actions, disputed interests, rights of way or other encumbrances on your title.
+Stewart Title/Western Division’s trained title experts are able, with the aid of their extensive title plants, to identify the rights other may have in your property, such as recorded liens, legal actions, disputed interests, rights of way or other encumbrances on your title.
 Before closing your transaction, you can seek to “clear” those encumbrances which you do not wish to assume.

 The goal of the title companies is to conduct such a thorough search and evaluation of public records that no claims will ever arise.
 Of course, this is impossible- we live in an imperfect world, where human error and changing legal interpretations make 100% risk elimination impossible.
 When claims arise, title insurance companies have professional claims personnel to make sure that your property rights are protected pursuant to the terms of your policy.

 To conclude, when you pay for your title insurance policy, you are paying for a team of professionals who have worked together to deliver you a title insurance policy which represents protection for your ownership of real property.

 Is it a law in Nevada that I must purchase title insurance when I buy or refinance a home?

 No, however, virtually all lenders require title insurance for the face amount of their deed of trust, whether purchase or refinance.
 Prudent owners also value the protection afforded by the payment of the one-time title insurance premium.

 How much can I expect to pay for title insurance?